AppliedMathematicsProgrammingSociety/amps/DSA/Searching Algorithms/README.md

 ```

 ### Explanation:
-The cities are grouped into two connected components: \(\{1, 2\}\) and \(\{3, 4\}\).
+The cities are grouped into two connected components: {1, 2} and {3, 4}.
 To connect all cities, one road is needed between these two groups (e.g., between city 2 and city 3).

 ---

-## How to Solve

-1. **Find Connected Components**:
-   Use DFS or BFS to identify all connected components in the graph.

-2. **Connect Components**:
-   To connect all cities, add roads between representatives of different connected components.

-3. **Output Results**:
-   Print the number of new roads needed and the pairs of cities to be connected.

----

-Feel free to clone the repository and implement your solution! 😊